Hurt (Christina Aguilera song): Live performances

 Aguilera first performed the song at the MTV Video Music Awards on August 31, 2006; James Montgomery from MTV News named it one of the "high-gloss" moments of the event.
 Aguilera also promoted the song during the holiday season later that year, performing on the TV special Christmas at Rockefeller Center, aired by NBC on November 29, 2006.
 She sang the song on Saturday Night Live in November 2006.
+The promotion of the song also included performances on the European TV shows: Wetten, dass..? (in Germany, in December 2006), and Var mısın?
+Yok musun? (in Turkey, in October 2008).

 "Hurt" was included on the setlist of Aguilera's Back to Basics Tour in 2006 and 2007.
 For the performance of the song, she dressed in a plume outfit designed by Roberto Cavalli and sang while a giant crescent moon descended from the ceiling.
 The performance recorded during Aguilera's show in Adelaide, Australia in 2007 was included on the Back to Basics: Live and Down Under DVD release.

+In August 2023, Aguilera sang "Hurt" for the first time since 2008, during a concert in Rishon LeZion, Israel.
+She was accompanied by Eden Ben Zaken.